wilsonlisa/decision2020/README.md

 # decision2020
 Forecasting 2020 U.S. Presidential election results using the smoothing mixed effects model and spline extrapolation method proposed in Wright 2018

 [2020 Electoral College forecasts and poll tracker Shiny app](https://lisa-wilson.shinyapps.io/decision2020/)

 - Correctly predicted the winner in 47 of 51 states + DC
 - Miscalled AZ, FL, and GA (but predicted a difference of less than 1 percentage point in FL)
 - Predicted the difference between Biden and Trump percentages of votes within 1 point in PA, WI, and WY

 Wright, F.A., Wright, A.A., 2018.
 "How surprising was Trump's victory?
-Evaluations of the 2016 U.S. presidential election and a new poll aggregation model." \textit{Electoral Studies.} 54, 81-89.
+Evaluations of the 2016 U.S. presidential election and a new poll aggregation model." _Electoral Studies._ 54, 81-89.